- This post contains affiliate links. Read more here.

 - An item that can seamlessly blend into the decor or your home?

-- Something portable, or collapsible, that can be used indoors or out?
+- Something portable or collapsible that can be used indoors or outside?

-There are as many size crates as there are dogs!
-So, how do you choose the one that’s right for your medium-sized dog who could be anything from a shibu inu to a Brittany spaniel?
+There are as many size crates as there are dogs.
+So how do you choose the one that’s right for your medium-sized breed?

-Kate LaSala, a New York City-area dog trainer and behavior consultant, and owner of Rescued By Training, advises that “the crate be just large enough for the dog to be able to stand up and turn around.”
+Kate LaSala, a New York City-area dog trainer and owner of Rescued By Training, recommends that “the crate be just large enough for the dog to be able to stand up and turn around.”

-A crate that is too small will restrict your dog’s movements and won’t be associated with a relaxing place to rest and risks going unused by your dog.
-A crate that allows your dog to move comfortably, while also offering the den-like experience that most dogs find comforting, is the optimal choice.
+A crate that is too small will restrict your dog’s movements and won’t be associated with a relaxing place to rest.
+The optimal crate allows your dog to move comfortably while also offering the den-like experience that most dogs find comforting.

-Clearly, large dogs need a large crate, while small dogs need a small crate!
-So, where does that leave your collie or English springer spaniel?
+Clearly, large dogs need a large crate, while small dogs need a small crate.
+So where does that leave your Collie or English Springer Spaniel?
 In the middle—and that’s why measuring your dog and taking note of crate dimensions are key.
-Likewise, it’s important to check before purchase that your dog crate can support your medium-sized dog’s weight to ensure the safest possible crating.
+Likewise, it’s important to check that the medium dog crate size can support your medium-sized dog’s weight to ensure the safest possible crating.

-Crates require some planning, so you’ll need to have a place for the crate to go that can house its size without being in the way, while also finding a place in your home where it won’t be tripped over or bumped into.
+Crates require some planning, so you’ll need to have a place for the crate to go without being in the way.
+You’ll also want to find a place where it won’t be tripped over or bumped into.
 “You want the dog to know he can use that space as a safe escape from kids, noises, and guests,” LaSala says.

 Dog crates are primarily made from four main materials: wood, metal, plastic, and fabric.

-When it comes to the most attractive crates, wood is generally the best bet.
-However, keep in mind that wood is not the best choice for crate training puppies, as it’s more susceptible to damage from chewing and scratching—behavior puppies, as well as some full-grown dogs, often exhibit.
-Chewing can not only harm your crate, it can harm your dog.
+The most attractive crates tend to be made of wood.
+But wood is also not the best choice for crate training puppies as it’s more susceptible to damage from chewing and scratching—behavior puppies, as well as some full-grown dogs, often exhibit.
+Chewing can harm both the crate and your dog.
 Wood can also be more challenging to clean because it’s porous and may absorb messes and odors.

-Less attractive, but more durable, are metal crates that can often take more wear and tear and are easier to clean.
-Another benefit is that many versions are collapsible, so they can easily be stored or relocated, and as mentioned earlier, many are built with dividers to accommodate your dog throughout all life stages.
+Less attractive but more durable are metal crates that can take more wear and tear and are easier to clean.
+Another benefit?
+Many versions are collapsible, so they can easily be stored or relocated.
+And as mentioned earlier, many are built with dividers to accommodate your dog throughout all life stages.

-Plastic crates are commonly used for travel and transportation and are easy to clean and quite durable.
-Plastic dog crates do tend to be easier to find for small dogs than for other sizes, so be sure to compare the measurements of the one you’re considering to make sure it will accommodate a medium-sized dog.
+Medium plastic dog crates are commonly used for travel and transportation and are easy to clean and quite durable.
+Plastic dog crates do tend to be easier to find for small dogs than for other sizes, so be sure to compare the measurements of the crate you’re considering to make sure it will accommodate a medium-sized dog.

-Lastly, fabric or soft crates have the advantage of being easily stored and transported (though you’d want one with a frame for travel safety), and are often the lightest crates so are easy to pick up and move.
-But, they are more difficult to clean if your puppy has an accident and can be shredded to bits if your pup is a determined chewer or scratcher.
+Lastly, fabric or soft crates have the advantage of being easily stored and transported (though you’d want one with a frame for travel safety).
+And they’re often the lightest crates, so they’re easy to pick up and move.
+But they’re also more difficult to clean if your puppy has an accident, and they can be shredded to bits if your pup is a determined chewer or scratcher.

 “With proper crate training, the dog will see the crate as a happy, safe place and voluntarily go into the crate,” LaSala says.

-Successful crate training equals a happy dog, which equals a happy owner, so you’ll want to choose the dog crate that’s right for you with care and consideration.
+Successful crate training equals a happy dog, which equals a happy pet parent.
+So you’ll want to choose a medium dog crate that’s right for you with care and consideration.

-Now that you have a better idea of how to choose the right dog crate for your medium-sized dog, read on for some of our top picks.
+Now that you have a better idea of how to choose the right dog crate for your medium dog, read on for some of our top picks.